-Would you like to know what a mortgage is?
+Would you like to know what a Calgary Mortgage Broker is?
 In simple terms, it’s a loan that you take out that gets secured by the home.
 Basically that means they’ll be able to take your home to sell it if you can’t make your payments.
 Mortgages are not something to be taken lightly, and the tips in this article will help you learn more about them.

 Before you try and get a mortgage, you should go over your credit report to see if you have things in order.
 There are stricter credit credentials this year than in previous years, so keep that rating clean as much as you can so you can qualify for the ideal mortgage terms.